bonitasoft/bonita-doc/md/connector-archetype.md

 ##### Implementation sources

-The implementation sources contain all the logic of your connector.
+The implementation sources contain all the logic of the connector:

  - The validation of the inputs
  - The connection / disconnection to any external system _(if required)_